-The Commerce Act provides for certain mandatory documentation to be executed in cases of corporate reorganisations, i.e. mergers and de-mergers, such documentations including a reorganisation plan, agreements, reports of the management body, reports of the controller (auditor), minutes of the general meeting of the shareholders of each company participating in the reorganisation, and certificates of good standing for each company participating in the transaction, etc.
+The Commerce Act provides for certain mandatory documentation to be executed in cases of corporate reorganisations, i.e. mergers and de-mergers; such documentation shall include a reorganisation plan, agreements, reports of the management body, reports of the controller (auditor), minutes of the general meeting of the shareholders of each company participating in the reorganisation, and certificates of good standing for each company participating in the transaction, etc.

-The transfer of shares in a limited liability company ("OOD") requires the minutes of the general meeting of the shareholders

-(setting out the shareholders' resolution to transfer/acquire the shares), a notary certified share purchase agreement, new articles of association of the target company (to reflect the transfer) and a certificate of good standing of each of the target company's shareholders (if legal entities).
-The transfer of shares in a joint stock company ("AD") requires, generally, endorsement of the materialised shares only or, if the shares are de-materialised (electronic) - registration of the transfer with the Central Depository.
-The transfer of business (going concern) requires a notary certified business transfer agreement.
+The transfer of shares in an OOD requires: (i) the minutes of the general meeting of the shareholders, setting out the shareholders' resolution to accept a new shareholder and transfer the shares to a new shareholder and, if applicable, appointment of a new managing director, such resolutions being with notary certification of the signatures and content (unless the articles of association permit simple signatures), and also a resolution to adopt/amend the articles of association in a simple written form (transfer of shares among existing shareholders does not require the approval of the general meeting of shareholders); (ii) a share purchase agreement with notary certification of the signatures and content; (iii) new articles of association of the target company (to reflect the transfer); and (iv) a certificate of good standing of each of the target company's shareholders (if legal entities).
+The transfer of shares in an AD requires, generally, endorsement of the materialised shares only or - if the shares are de-materialised (electronic) - registration of the transfer with the central register of securities maintained by the Central Depository.
+The transfer of business (going concern) requires a business transfer agreement with notary certification of the signatures and content.
+Also, a transfer of shares in an OOD or transfer of business (going concern) requires a declaration by the transferor and the managing director of the target company that there are no due but unpaid liabilities for salaries or compensation payable to the employees or social security contributions for the employees of the target company (including for ex-employees) for a period of up to three years prior to the transfer.

-The implementation of a bid procedure under the POSA requires, as a minimum, the following documents: a bid offer (including details about the offer which may affect the shareholders - for example, a strategic plan of the bidder, the mandatory elements of which, in turn, are laid down in detail); a declaration that the bidder has informed the management board of the target about the offer, in addition to the employees and the regulated market where the shares have been admitted to trading; a certificate of good standing of the bidder; evidence of the financial stability of the bidder in view of the bid that has been made; and sample forms of the bid acceptance, etc.
+The implementation of a bid procedure under the POSA requires, as a minimum, the following documents: a bid offer (including details about the offer that may affect the shareholders - for example, a strategic plan of the bidder, the mandatory elements of which, in turn, are laid down in detail); a declaration that the bidder has informed the management board of the target about the offer, in addition to the employees and the regulated market where the shares have been admitted to trading; a certificate of good standing of the bidder; evidence of the financial stability of the bidder in view of the bid that has been made; and sample forms of the bid acceptance, etc.